Singulink/Singulink.Reflection.Caster/README.md

 **Supported Runtimes**: Anywhere .NET Standard 2.0 is supported, including .NET Framework 4.6.1+ and .NET Core 2.0+.

+## API

+You can view the API on [FuGet](https://www.fuget.org/packages/Singulink.Reflection.Caster).
+All the functionality is exposed via static methods on the `Caster` class.

 ## Usage

-All the functionality is exposed via static methods on the `Caster` class.
 If the types are known at compile time then the generic methods are the fastest and easiest to use.
 For example, if you wanted to write a method that converts a generic value to a generic enum, you could do this:

 ```c#
 // Convert input to an enum type: